U.S. Route 61: Tennessee

 US 61 enters Memphis from Walls as South 3rd Street in South Memphis, continues north to E.H.
-Crump Boulevard, then turns west, joining US 64, US 70, and US 79, then joins I-55 as they cross the Mississippi River to West Memphis, a distance of approximately 12 mi.
+Crump Boulevard, then turns west, joining US 64, US 70, US 78 and US 79, then joins I-55 as they cross the Mississippi River to West Memphis, a distance of approximately 12 mi.

 Arkansas

 US 61 runs through the state for 76 mi from West Memphis to just north of Blytheville, near the Missouri border.

-The route enters Arkansas in a concurrency with I-55 and US 64, US 70, and US 79 near West Memphis.
+The route enters Arkansas in a concurrency with I-55 and US 64, US 70, US 78 and US 79 near West Memphis.
 The route skirts the northwest edge of the city, briefly meeting Interstate 40 before continuing north with I-55 and US 64.
 US 61 overlaps I-55 until an area near Turrell, when US 61 branches east but continues to run parallel to I-55.
 Southbound US 61 appears disconnected after the reconstruction of the I-555/US 63 interchange in the early 2000s.
 The old alignment of US 61 between West Memphis and Turrell is currently signed as Arkansas Highway 77.
 The route runs through many small towns in Mississippi County, and becomes a city street in Osceola.
 Continuing north, the route crosses over I-55, south of Blytheville.
 In the city, US 61 becomes South Division Street until crossing Main Street (AR 18).
 The route runs north through the rest of Blytheville and beyond until a junction with AR 150 near Yarbro.
 After this junction, the route continues due north to Missouri.